TailwindFinancial/TailwindOS-app/docs/ARCHITECTURE.md

-# Tailwind Lite Architecture Documentation
+# Tailwind Architecture Documentation

-This document provides a comprehensive overview of the Tailwind Lite mobile application architecture.
+This document provides a comprehensive overview of the Tailwind mobile application architecture.

 ## Table of Contents